 I’ve been collecting content ideas for months and playing around with different apps that make your social media persona come to life.
 Honestly, I’m still not sure if my new grid completely represents me as well as I’d like, so I may change it again, until I find that fit’.

 In other news, my depression has been trying to creep up on me, all stealth-like and whatnot.
-I’ve been working overtime for a hot, sh&@ty minute— to keep from having a major, downward spiral ofwhatcanonlybedescribedbyme as the lowest, darkest feeling a person can have.
-I hate that sh&@.
+I’ve been working overtime for a hot minute— to keep from having a major, downward spiral ofwhatcanonlybedescribedbyme as the lowest, darkest feeling a person can have.
+I hate that mess.
 Your natural energy is just depleted.